kragniz/python-etcd3/README.rst

 Python client for the etcd API v3, supported under python 2.7, 3.4 and 3.5.

+This library supports both synchronous and asyncio requests.

 **Warning: the API is mostly stable, but may change in the future**

 If you're interested in using this library, please get involved.